dataarts/tailbone/README.md

 use case is drawing an image with canvas via javascript uploading it via ajax and serving variable sized thumbnails efficiently of that image.
 That is a simple example in the QUnit tests.

-Finally, for added capabilities, there is a javascript library auto served at /tailbone.js which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified querying.
+Finally, for added capabilities, there is a javascript library served up which does additional niceties like bi-directional binding of your model and your backend to a javascript structure with simplified querying.
 The javascipt library is pretty alpha don't think I would necessarily rely on that part just yet.